 A friend pointed out to me me that in buying a property in Fakenham there could be various restrictions affecting the ability to carry out external alterations to a property.
 Is this right?

 There are a number of properties in Fakenham which have some sort of restriction or requirement of consent to execute external variations.
 Part of the conveyancing in Fakenham should determine what restrictions are applicable and advising you as part of a ROT that should be sent to you.

 We have agreed to purchase a house in Fakenham.
-A rare aspect is that the roof has a solar panel.
-Clydesdale have issued a mortgage offer so presumably this is not a concern to them.
+One unusual aspect is that the roof has a solar panel.
+Skipton have issued a mortgage offer so presumably this is not a concern to them.
 Why is my solicitor raising questions about the panel?

-Given that your lender is Clydesdale your lawyer must check the formal requirements outlined in Part two of UK Finance Lenders’ Handbook for Clydesdale.
-The Council of Mortgage Lenders’ Handbook sets out minimum specifications for solar panel roof-space leases, and solicitors are required to report to Clydesdale where a lease fails to comply with these provisions.
-The specifications relate to the installation of panels on properties countrywide and is not restricted to Fakenham.
+As you are obtaining a mortgage with Skipton your lawyer must check the formal requirements contained in Part two of UK Finance Lenders’ Handbook for Skipton.
+The Council of Mortgage Lenders’ Handbook stipulates minimum requirements for solar panel roof-space leases, and property lawyers are required to report to Skipton where a lease does not meet these specifications.
+The requirements relate to the installation of panels on properties countrywide and is not limited to Fakenham.

 After shopping around on the internet I have found a Fakenham solicitor having made sure that they are on the Nationwide conveyancing panel.
 Does my lawyer arrange the survey of the property?